realsvik/cextension/README.md

 ## c extension
-Code to pass numpy vectors from Python to C, generate a grid of values from the and return grid as Numpy matrix
+Code to pass numpy vectors from Python to C, generate a grid of values from them and return grid as Numpy matrix

 Heavily based on https://scipy-cookbook.readthedocs.io/items/C_Extensions_NumPy_arrays.html